vCache: Verified Semantic Prompt Caching: Evaluation

 \section{Evaluation}

-For our experiments, we use two popular embedding models (GteLargeENv1-5~\citep{zhang2024mgte} and E5-large-v2~\citep{wang2022text}), and two LLMs (Llama-3-8B-Instruct~\citep{dubey2024llama} and GPT-4o-mini~\citep{gpt4omini2024}), representing both high-quality proprietary models and efficient open alternatives.
+For our experiments, we use three popular embedding models (GteLargeENv1-5~\citep{zhang2024mgte}, E5-large-v2~\citep{wang2022text}, and OpenAI text-embedding-3-small~\citep{openai-text-emb}), and two LLMs (Llama-3-8B-Instruct~\citep{dubey2024llama} and GPT-4o-mini~\citep{gpt4omini2024}), representing both high-quality proprietary models and efficient open alternatives.
 We use the HNSW vector database~\citep{malkov2018efficient} with cosine similarity, a standard metric for comparing vector embeddings in semantic caching systems~\citep{bang2023gptcache, li2024scalm, dasgupta2025wallmartcache}.
 All experiments are conducted on a machine running Ubuntu 24.04.2 LTS, with an Intel Xeon Platinum 8570 CPU and an NVIDIA Blackwell with 192\,GB of memory.

+\textbf{Metrics. } We measure the following metrics.
+(1) \textit{Error Rate:} (Lower is better) defined as $FP / n$, where FP is the number of false positives and $n$ is the total number of prompts.
+(2) \textit{Cache hit rate:} (Higher is better) defined as $(TP + FP) / n$ where TP and FP are true positives and false positives, respectively.
+Together, TP and FP measure the total cache hits.
+We also show ROC curves~\cite{hoo2017roc}.
+For the non-deterministic evaluation of vCache (Algorithm~\ref{alg:vCache_decision_algo}, Line 5), we compute 95\% confidence intervals using Wallis binomial confidence bounds and contingency tests \cite{wallis2013binomial}.

-\paragraph{Baselines} We use the following Cache-settings in our experiments \begin{itemize}[nosep, leftmargin=*] \item \textbf{GPTCache} \citep{gptcache}: SOTA using a static threshold for all embeddings (Parameter: threshold). \item \textbf{GPTCache + Fine-tuned embedding}: Changing the embedding model in GPTCache.
+\textbf{Baselines.} We use the following Cache-settings in our experiments \begin{itemize}[nosep, leftmargin=*] \item \textbf{GPTCache} \citep{gptcache}: SOTA using a static threshold for all embeddings (Parameter: threshold). \item \textbf{GPTCache + Fine-tuned embedding}: Changing the embedding model in GPTCache.
 Embedding models are fine-tuned on data and method provided by \cite{zhu2024efficient} (Parameter: threshold). \item \textbf{vCache}: This is our proposed method (Parameter: error-rate bound $\delta$). \item \textbf{vCache + Fine-tuned embedding} \citep{zhu2024efficient}: Same as vCache, but uses a fine-tuned embedding model (Parameter: error-rate bound $\delta$). \end{itemize}